saif-abdelrazek/site/src/content/posts/en/story-behind-a8k.md

 ---
-title: "The Story Behind A8K: Why I Chose a Numeric Signature"
+title: "The Story Behind A8K: Why I Chose a Digital Signature as a Developer"
 slug: "story-behind-a8k"
 description: "Discover the origin story of A8K, my developer signature.
 From the need for a memorable digital identity to creating a numeronym-style brand that represents efficiency in development."
 date: 2025-11-24